-Felonies and Misdemeanors in Baltimore
+Felonies and Misdemeanor Criminal Defense Lawyer in Baltimore

 Being charged with a crime can be a confusing and frightening process.
 Much of the general public is unaware of what is involved in a felony or misdemeanor, and many have no idea what the maximum sentences are for these types of crimes.
 The Baltimore criminal attorneys at Cohen & Dwin are here to educate your family on the specific details that will help you better understand what you’re up against as well as your options.
 When you contact Cohen & Dwin, our Baltimore trial lawyers can answer all of your questions and advise you on how best to protect your freedom.